Neufund/smart-contract-watch/README.md

 `-e or --access-token` Etherscan access token, used to access etherscan for ABI importing.

+`-b or --block-confirmation` The number of block confirmations needed before a block is checked.

 ### ENV Variables
 Environmental variables come second in priority, you can specify every parameter indicated as an ENV variable.
 Additionally you can mix between different settings if convenient for your application.In your `.env` you can specify parameters as